baccuslab/geezer/README.md

 ![geezer_og](assets/geezer_og.png)

 ## Installation
-### 0. Windows specific installation instructions
+### 0. Windows specific instructions
-This program requires Qt and X11 forwarding, which is available on Linux systems but incorporating on Windows with WSL can be tricky.
+This program requires Qt and X11 forwarding, which is available on Linux systems but incorporating it with Windows Subsystem for Linux (WSL) can be tricky.

-To do so, our recommendation is to download MobaXterm (https://mobaxterm.mobatek.net/) which has not only remote computing abilities, but also X11-forwarding capability that other programssuch as VS Code might not have built in.
+To do so, our recommendation is to download MobaXterm (https://mobaxterm.mobatek.net/) and access WSL through it.
+MobaXterm has
+X11-forwarding capabilities that other programs such as VS Code might not have built in.

 ## Usage
 ### 0. *(optional)* Crop original video to remove irrelevant pixels